Buy It, Fix It, and Finance It All With One Loan

 See a house with potential?
-Create your dream home with an FHA 203k loan
+Turn it into your dream home with an FHA 203(k) loan.

 What are the benefits?

-- Could be a more affordable solution to finance repairs and improvements then other methods like home equity lines of credit, credit cards or personal loans
+- An FHA 203(k) Standard Loan could be a more affordable solution to finance repairs and improvements than other methods like home equity lines of credit, credit cards or personal loans.

-- The interest you pay on your mortgage may be tax deductible (please consult a tax advisor)
+- The interest you pay on your mortgage may be tax deductible (please consult your tax advisor for specific details).

-- Improvements may increase home value and resale marketability
+- Improvements may increase your home’s value and resale marketability.

 What are the disadvantages?